hoangnguyen3892/predicting-dog-outcomes/README.md

 # Predicting dog outcomes

-This is a project for practical use of multinomial regression.
-The dataset is downloaded from open-source website.
+This is a project with Prof. Yeolib Kim
 The files and folders are arranged as following:

 1. article: Contain all reference papers